7 Ways of Coping With DEVOLSON: The Dark, Evil Vortex of Late September, October, and November

 4. Take up a nondestructive hobby.

 • Join a nontraditional sports team.
-Many cities now have leagues for kickball and whiffle ball, neither of which require extreme athleticism and are usually full of fun people who will distract you from your misery.
+Most cities now have leagues for kickball and whiffle ball, neither of which require extreme athleticism, and they are usually full of fun people.

 • Learn a new skill.
 Cook, spin pottery, repair a car, attack another human’s pressure points, speak Old Norse, whatever.
 You’ll learn something and have a new party trick!